thelast19digitsofpi/homeworlds-live/README.md

 # homeworlds-live

 This is going to be a real-time web implementation of the two-player strategy board game (Binary) [Homeworlds](https://www.looneylabs.com/games/homeworlds), published by Looney Labs.
-I am not affiliated with them (but I do like their games; you should check them out).
+I am not affiliated with them (but I do like their games; you should perhaps check them out).

 It is still in progress.
-Actually, assuming I did not break anything, you can start and play games and it declares a winner, but it does not store anything or have a tutorial.
+Actually, assuming I did not break anything, you can start and play games and it declares a winner, but it does not have a tutorial.
 I just resisted putting it on GitHub because I wanted to provide proper attribution for the game (and because I was unsure about licensing).

 ### Star map implementation
 Should there be need for it, here is how I organized the star map (arrangement of pieces):